 - You write a project proposal and upload on OnQ.

 - You attend one CISC-499* class in the first week of January (Wednesday Jan 10th at 3:30, Dunning 12).

 - You complete the project.

-- You give a poster presentation on the Creative Computing day, announced at a later date.
+- You give a poster presentation on the Creative Computing day, Thursday, April 5th, 2018 in the Biosciences Atrium.